mika-lindell/angular2-starter-webpack-haml-scss/README.md

 Run with:
 ```
 – npm start

+navigate to
 ```

 Build with:
 ```
 – npm run build
 ```
-config/webpack.prod.js:
+*config/webpack.prod.js:*
-When building remember to set *publicPath* as relative to your production root folder.
+When building remember to set *publicPath* (cdn) as the path or url containing your assets e.g scripts, images & css.

 Test with:
 ```